epadhal/Change-in-Temperature-Application/README.md

 How long does it take for the voltage to reach 8.0 Volts? (give answer to 2 decimal places) Plot the voltage V(t) for the first one second.
 Set the range of the vertical axis from 0 to 10 V. Include a grid, title, and axis labels
+# Temperature Application
+The equation for the temperature T of a certain object immersed in a liquid bath of constant temperature, Tb, is 10 𝑑T/dt + T =Tb
+The initial temperature of the object is 70 ̊F and the bath temperature is 170 ̊F Report the temperature after 10, 20, and 40 seconds How long does it take for the object to reach 160 ̊F?
+(Give answer to one decimal place.)
+Plot the function for T(t) for the first 40 seconds.
+Set the range of the vertical axis from 0 to 180 ̊C.
+Include a grid, title, and axis labels.